 Established in 2009, Push Songs acknowledges the artistic, creative and long term career impact that passing on experience, skills, ideas, knowledge, encouragement, confidence and inspiration brings to the songwriter.
 Push Songs is a significant link in the music industry offering creative, practical advice, networking and performance opportunities to up and coming Victorian songwriters.

 FOR MORE INFORMATION please contact The Push on (03) 9380 1277

 Push Songs is The Push’s innovative and exciting, free all ages songwriter’s program open to all budding Victorian songwriters.
 The program gives Victorian songwriters the opportunity to hone their songwriting skills with some of the music industry’s best!
 The song is the basis for an industry that generates millions of dollars each year and employs thousands of people but very little is done to facilitate, support, or acknowledge the songwriting process.

-The free Brunswick-based program offers four terms for the year, with each songwriter getting the opportunity to take part in three, one on one, 1.5 hour songwriting workshops and meet other songwriters via the programs Tuesday Night Song Club.
-Participants will workshop and develop song ideas and sketches with Charles as well as two special guest mentor songwriters (who in the past have included Mark Seymour, Adalita, Liz Stringer, Jeff Lang, Rebecca Barnard and Goyte to name a few).
+The free Brunswick-based program offers four terms for the year, with each songwriter getting the opportunity to take part in four, one on one, 1.5 hour songwriting workshops and meet other songwriters via its Tuesday Night Song Club.
+Participants will workshop and develop song ideas and sketches with Charles as well as three special guest mentor songwriters (who in the past have included Mark Seymour, Adalita, Oh Pep, Jeff Lang, Cash Savage, Paul Dempsey, Rebecca Barnard and Goyte to name a few).
 Initial song sketches are recorded and workshopped in the sessions, with various songwriting, arranging and recording ideas explored.

 The program seeks to pass on the skills and experiences of established Victorian songwriters and to produce and refine the ideas of the next generation by providing them an opportunity to network and showcase their material to the broader industry.